acrolinx/sidebar-sdk-js/README.md

 If you need to support other editors, sometimes the `ContentEditableAdapter` works without any changes.
 If not, implement the [`AdapterInterface`](https://acrolinx.github.io/sidebar-sdk-js/pluginDoc/modules/adapters_adapterinterface.html).

+### Deprecation
+> :warning: **If you’re dependent on Sidebar v14**: Please note it's getting deprecated.

+You don't have to worry on changes in integration.
+There are only two things you need to change.
+1. You need to update to the latest SDK version.
+2. [Optional] if you’re using initialization ```minimumSidebarVersion=14.x.x``` config then remove it.

+Refer Code:[]

 ## References

 * The [Sidebar DEMO JS](https://github.com/acrolinx/acrolinx-sidebar-demo) is built based on this SDK.